GenomicsAotearoa/Nextflow_Workshop/docs/session_1/4_best_practices.md

 # Best practices

+!!! clipboard-list "Objectives"

+    - Distinguish between the different types of configuration files.
+    - Produce reports on the efficiency of a workflow.
+    - Compare methods for running a Nextflow workflow on an HPC.

 ## Configuration

 For reproducibility and clarity, we recommend using the ability to stack Nextflow configurations and use three distinct `.config` files.